ChopGrad: Pixel-Wise Losses for Latent Video Diffusion via Truncated Backpropagation: Applications

 Visually realistic controlled driving video generation is essential for autonomous vehicle safety as it enables validation of vehicle behavior in rarely encountered scenarios.
 3DGS~\cite{kerbl20233d} offers powerful scene reconstruction approaches, and recent neural driving simulators allow for manipulation of vehicles and reconstructed assets using scene graphs~\cite{ost2021neural, zhou2025hugsim, ljungbergh2024neuroncap} of reconstructed splats to enable this kind of simulation.
 However, large manipulation of vehicles and assets in these simulators~\cite{zhou2025hugsim, ljungbergh2024neuroncap} leads to myriad visual artifacts (see Naive Insertion columns of Fig.~\ref{fig:asset_variation_results} for examples).
 Post-processing videos rendered from such neural scenes with single-step diffusion is a promising approach for overcoming these issues, but existing methods such as \cite{ljungbergh2025r3d2,wang2025mirage} suffer from resolution / duration limitations.

 Following \cite{ljungbergh2025r3d2, wang2025mirage} we create a dataset based on Waymo Open Dataset \cite{waymodataset} where 3DGS models are constructed, then assets are extracted and reinserted, producing the desired artifacts and input/output pairs to train and test with.
-Full details of dataset construction are presented in the Supplemental Material.
+Dataset construction details are presented in the Appendix.

-We demonstrate \textit{ChopGrad} for controlled driving video generation on Mirage \cite{wang2025mirage} with our own Wan2.1-based implementation (details in the Supplemental Material), as we were unable to acquire the original implementation even after contacting the authors.
+We demonstrate \textit{ChopGrad} for controlled driving video generation on Mirage \cite{wang2025mirage} with our own Wan2.1-based implementation (details in the Appendix), as we were unable to acquire the original implementation even after contacting the authors.
 We train our implementation on 9-frame clips at a resolution of 480x832.
 After training Mirage we performed inference and evaluation at high resolution / duration (720x1280, 97 frames) as up-scaling training resolution outputs yielded poorer results.
 Subsequently, we finetuned Mirage's harmonization stage model using \textit{ChopGrad} for 1000 steps at 720x1280 resolution, 49 frame duration, and performed inference on 49 frame segments.
 Results are reported in Table \ref{tab:mirage_results} and Fig.~\ref{fig:asset_variation_results}.
 Quantitative metrics are improved across all tests, while inspection of the qualitative results shows that finetuning Mirage with ChopGrad improves lighting fixing, artifact removal, and shadow insertion.
 Notably, the parameters of the decoder itself are finetuned in Mirage, confirming that \textit{ChopGrad} can be used for decoder, as well as transformer, training.